axilis-marko/slicefunk/README.md

 # slicefunk

-Providing some collection functions in go
+Providing some collection functions in Go.

 Example usage:
 ```